alegunta-git/turbo-guide/pfin/mutualfund.md

 * Sharpe Ratio (S) = (r (Portfolio return) – rf (Risk free rate)) / portfoli volatility (v)
 * Treynor Ratio (S) = (r (Portfolio return) – rf (Risk free rate)) / portfoli beta (b)

+**Stocks**
+* Invest in Stock : 100 -  Current Age of = % in Equity , @30 - 70% , @60- 40%
+* 10/5/3 - 10% equities , 5% bonds/debt , 3% FDs/t bills/savings bank a/c
+* Stocks investment for 3-5 yrs , 8-12 stocks ,prune p/f
+* hold no less than 10 stocks and no more than 30 stocks ,
+* more stocks - txn and monitoring costs will increase , track co action(dividend)
+* diversify atlest 4 diff sectors with no single sector 40% pf value , no single stock 20% of pf value
+* do not overexpose small cap cos , 50% in top 200 cos (equity mf)

 ## ETW MF Suggestions